Ryandran/space-y/README.md

 - Parse the table and convert it into a Pandas data frame

 <h1 align=center><font size = 5>Assignment: SQL Notebook for Peer Assignment</font></h1>
+## Introduction
+Using this Python notebook you will:

+1. Understand the Spacex DataSet
+2. Load the dataset  into the corresponding table in a Db2 database
+3. Execute SQL queries to answer assignment questions